hungbk99/Single-Precision-Floating-Point-Unit/README.md

     2. This FPU design does not support Sub-Normal number.
 If the result after calculated is a Sub-Normal number, then the actual outcome will be underflow or zero.
-    3. Define SECOND_ALGORITHM in FPU_define.h file to run the secound algorithm
+    3. Define SECOND_ALGORITHM in FPU_define.h file to run the second algorithm
     4. Define SIMULATE in FPU_define.h file to run simulation, clear it to synthesis.